-- Modes of deterioration, types of corrosion and the typical inspection requirements for sacrificial anode and impressed current systems - The effects of external factors such as debris and seabed material on CP systems.
+- Modes of deterioration, types of corrosion and the typical inspection requirements for sacrificial anode and impressed current systems and retrofit CP systems - The effects of external factors such as debris and seabed material on Cathodic Protection systems. - · Field gradient technology.

-- The visual inspection of protective coatings including Monel and other cladding. - Potential measurement methods, the typical values obtained, common anomaly criteria applicable to cathodic potential levels, and the calibration procedures of equipment/instruments. - The constraints in using the contact technique (e.g. problems associated with establishing good contact through paint and/or marine growth), the factors affecting the proximity technique (e.g. problems associated with the positioning of the electrode and establishing good electrical continuity to the structure) and the use of current density and/or field strength measurements (e.g. the influence of positioning and orientation on accuracy).
+- The visual inspection of protective coatings including Monel and other cladding. - Cathodic potential measurement methods, the typical values obtained, common anomaly criteria applicable to cathodic potential levels, and the calibration procedures of equipment/instruments. - The constraints in using the contact technique (e.g. problems associated with establishing good contact through paint and/or marine growth), the factors affecting the proximity technique (e.g. problems associated with the positioning of the electrode and establishing good electrical continuity to the structure) and the use of current density and/or field strength measurements (e.g. the influence of positioning and orientation on accuracy).